Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Integrative LLM Routing through Causal Meta-learners

-To efficiently evaluate the average quality gain function $m(\cdot)$ of the GS model, we aim to combine the information from both $\mathcal{D}_P$ and $\mathcal{D}_G$.
-However, due to the uncertainty of human and LLM judge's preference ratings, there may exist a potential discrepancy (bias) between the gold-labeled quality gain $m(\cdot)$ for $\mathcal{D}_G$ and the preference-choice model $\eta(\cdot)$ for $\mathcal{D}_P$ \citep{zheng2023judging,wataoka2024self,zhu2023judgelm,szymanski2025limitations,gao2024doubly,gao2025improving}.
-This bias can be quantitatively modeled as an unknown shift function
+To efficiently evaluate the average quality gain function $\psi(\cdot)$ of the GS model, we aim to combine the information from both $\mathcal{D}_P$ and $\mathcal{D}_G$.
+However, due to the uncertainty of human and LLM judge's preference ratings, there may exist a potential discrepancy (bias) between the golden-labeled quality gain $\psi(\cdot)$ for $\mathcal{D}_G$ and the preference-choice model $\eta(\cdot)$ for $\mathcal{D}_P$ \citep{zheng2023judging,wataoka2024self,zhu2023judgelm,szymanski2025limitations}.
+This bias can be quantitatively modeled as an unknown shift function for any query $q$,

-Consequently, a regression approach using the directly combined data $\mathcal{D}_G\cup\mathcal{D}_P$ \citep{ong2024routellm} can suffer from non-negligible estimation bias for $m(\cdot)$ even if the sample sizes of both PB data and the GS data are sufficient.
+Consequently, a regression approach using the directly combined data $\mathcal{D}_G\cup\mathcal{D}_P$ \citep{ong2024routellm} can suffer from non-negligible estimation bias for $\psi(\cdot)$ even if the sample sizes of both PB data and the GS data are sufficient.

-In this section, we focus on estimating $m(\cdot)$ under an oracle scenario that the shift function $\Delta(\cdot)$ is {\it known}.
-Under such an ideal condition, one can estimate $\eta(\cdot)$ by integrating the information in $\mathcal{D}_P$ and $\mathcal{D}_G$ using a bias correction process that takes the information of $\Delta(\cot)$ into account.
+In this section, we estimate $\psi(\cdot)$ under an oracle scenario that the shift function $\Delta(\cdot)$ is {\it known} (a theoretical scenario for illustration purpose) and leave scenario of unknown $\Delta(\cdot)$ to section~\ref{sec:metalearner}, where our new method developed.
+Under such an ideal condition, one can estimate $\eta(\cdot)$ by integrating the information in $\mathcal{D}_P$ and $\mathcal{D}_G$ using a bias correction process that takes the information of $\Delta(\cdot)$ into account.
 Specifically, consider the following bias-corrected human preference data:

 where $r'_i$ can be roughly interpreted as the pseudo-GS quality difference as if the human-preference queries are prompted.
 Then, our newly enriched dataset after bias correction can be described as